NVIDIA/aistore/README.md

 * performance and capacity monitoring with full observability via StatsD/Grafana
 * load balancing

-> As of the 2.0, load balancing consists in optimal selection of a local object replica and, therefore, requires buckets configured for [local mirroring](docs/storage_svcs.md#local-mirroring-and-load-balancing).
+> Load balancing consists in optimal selection of a local object replica and, therefore, requires buckets configured for [local mirroring](docs/storage_svcs.md#local-mirroring-and-load-balancing).

 Most notably, AIStore provides **[dSort](dsort/README.md)** - a MapReduce layer that performs a wide variety of user-defined merge/sort *transformations* on large datasets used for/by deep learning applications.